haoyuns/rmarkdown/notes/google/google.md

 **Data storytelling** is communicating the meaning of a data set with visuals and a narrative that are customized for each particular audience.

 #### Data storytelling steps
-1. Engage your audience: capturing and holding someone's interest and attention
+1. *Engage* your audience: capturing and holding someone's interest and attention

 2. Create compelling visuals: show the story of your data

-3. Tell the story in an interesting narrative:
+3. Tell the story in an interesting *narrative*:
-A narrative has a beginning, a middle, and an end, it should connect the data you've collected to the project objective and clearly explain important insights from your analysis.
+A *narrative* has a beginning, a middle, and an end, it should connect the data you've collected to the project objective and clearly explain important insights from your analysis.

 #### Evaluate a viz
 1. **Setting context:**